laravel/docs/eloquent.md

 	User::find(1)->roles()->detach();

 Note that this operation does not delete records from the `roles` table, but only from the pivot table.

+**Defining A Custom Pivot Model**

+Laravel also allows you to define a custom Pivot model.
+To define a custom model, first create your own "Base" model class that extends `Eloquent`.
+In your other Eloquent models, extend this custom base model instead of the default `Eloquent` base.
+In your base model, add the following function that returns an instance of your custom Pivot model:

+	public function newPivot(Model $parent, array $attributes, $table, $exists) {
+		return new YourCustomPivot($parent, $attributes, $table, $exists);
+	}

 <a name="collections"></a>
 ## Collections